btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 The `unshare` tool is used to run a program in a process with some namespaces unshared from its parent, meaning that it doesn't share the namespaces with the parent, instead having its own.
 The namespaces to be unshared are listed as options to the `unshare` command.

 So, what's the big deal about this?
 Why learn about it?
+Can't I just use Docker?

-Well, education!
-Isn't that always the answer?
+Well, you could, if you want to be just like everyone else.
+But you don't, do you?
+You want to be unique, your own person.

-We're learning how to create a container from scratch using some foundational knowledge that we probably already have.
+We'll be learning how to create a container from scratch using some foundational knowledge that we probably already have.
 It's just a matter of putting all of the pieces together.
 And, no matter your container technology of choice (Docker, Podman, `systemd-nspawn`, et al.), doing this exercise will improve and enhance your understanding of how these higher-level abstractions create Linux containers under the hood.
 That's always a good thing.

 Back to the task at hand.
 Again, we're going to be primarily looking at the `unshare` command and creating new, unshared namespaces.

-As for the name, the child process inherits all of its parent namespaces.
-But sometimes the child shouldn't **share** those inherited namespaces, instead opting to create new namespaces that are not **shared** (or, if you will, *unshared*) with the parent.
+As for the name, the child process inherits all of its parent namespaces, but sometimes the child shouldn't **share** those inherited namespaces, instead opting to create new namespaces that are not **shared** (or, if you will, *unshared*) with the parent.

 So, let's get on with it.